-Evening COMPASS Testing on Main Campus: Once a month, the Testing Center will administer an evening session of the COMPASS assessment at the Main Campus Testing Center.
+Evening COMPASS Testing on Main Campus: Once a month (with the exception of September), the Testing Center will administer an evening session of the COMPASS assessment at the Main Campus Testing Center.
 Evening sessions will start promptly at 5:30 pm and end by 8:00 pm.
 Evening sessions will only be held on the evening dates listed on the Testing Schedule.
 To access the Ellington Building, examinees must enter through the front center door that faces Drane Street.
 The doors to the Ellington Building will lock after normal business hours, so it is critical that examinees arrive on time.
 If an examinee is late and the doors are locked, the examinee must reschedule.
 Due to Business Office hours, fee-based tests, including ACT challenges and COMPASS retests, cannot be administered during evening sessions.
 To schedule an appointment for an evening session, examinees may sign up online by clicking the registration link at the top of this screen, by telephone at (931) 221-6269, or in person at the Ellington Building, Room 202.

 Fort Campbell Visitor Passes

 Visitor passes must be obtained from the Fort Campbell Vistor Center located just outside Gate 4 off Fort Campbell Boulevard.
 Please make sure you have all appropriate documentation with you that is required to obtain a pass: a valid driver's license, vehicle registration, and proof of insurance.

 Please dress in layers so that you can adjust to any room temperature.

 Food and drink are not allowed in the Testing Center.